daniel-le97/sideBaseTemplate/README.md

 - [ ] Prisma: Run `npx prisma db push` to sync the schema to your database after changing the schema
 - [ ] Prisma: Run `npx prisma generate` to re-generate the client after changing the schema
 - [ ] Auth: Configure your auth providers to the [NuxtAuthHandler](./server/api/auth/[...].ts)
 - [ ] Auth, optional: Enable global protection by setting `enableGlobalAppMiddleware: true` in [your nuxt.config.ts](./nuxt.config.ts).
-Delete the logal middleware in the [protected.vue](./pages/protected.vue) page if you do
+Delete the local middleware in the [protected.vue](./pages/protected.vue) page if you do

 ### Setup